Electoral system of Australia: Debate over compulsory voting

+Turnout and informal votes

 Ranked (or preferential) voting

 Australia uses various forms of ranked voting for almost all elections.
 Under this system, voters number the candidates on the ballot paper in the order of their preference.
 The preferential system was introduced for federal elections in 1918, in response to the rise of the Country Party, a party representing small farmers.
 The Country Party was seen to have split the anti-Labor vote in conservative country areas, allowing Labor candidates to win on a minority vote.
 The conservative federal government of Billy Hughes introduced preferential voting as a means of allowing competition between the two conservative parties without putting seats at risk.
 It was first used in the form of instant-runoff voting at the Corangamite by-election on 14 December 1918.
 The system was first used for election for the Queensland Parliament in 1892.
-In the form of Single transferable voting, ranked voting was introduced in the Tasmanian House of Assembly in 1906 as a result of the work of Andrew Inglis Clark and Catherine Helen Spence, building on the original concept invented in 1859 by Briton Thomas Hare.
+In the form of single transferable voting, ranked voting was introduced in the Tasmanian House of Assembly in 1906 as a result of the work of Andrew Inglis Clark and Catherine Helen Spence, building on the original concept invented in 1859 by Briton Thomas Hare, and following the use of STV in Tasmanian state elections in the 1890s.

 Preferential voting has gradually extended to both upper and lower houses, in the federal, state and territory legislatures, and is also used in municipal elections, and most other kinds of elections as well, such as internal political party elections, trade union elections, church elections, elections to company boards and elections in voluntary bodies such as football clubs.
 Negotiations for disposition of preference recommendations to voters are taken very seriously by candidates because transferred preferences carry the same weight as primary votes.
 (A vote is only transferred if use of the earlier preference means the ballot cannot be used effectively.)

 Political parties usually produce how-to-vote cards to assist and guide voters in the ranking of candidates.
 When parties declare how they are preferencing other parties, typically in the lead-up to an election, they are declaring how they will instruct their supporters via these cards: there is no mechanism in the electoral system for inter-party preferences.